SoftHu/tos_avg/En/heart_4_1_1.md

 1751644357173614 -->|We were a burden.|1751644380024179[<b>Speaker 👉 Kon:</b>

 Really?
-Do I burden you?
+Do I burden you? ]
-You always live in the moment.
-I wish I could do that. ]
 1751644357173614 -->|I'm sure they had a good reason.|1751644383242612[<b>Speaker 👉 Kon:</b>

 I hope so.